lk-geimfari/awesomo/languages/C.md

 [Tox](https://tox.chat) is a peer to peer (serverless) instant messenger aimed at making security and privacy easy to obtain for regular users.
 It uses [NaCl](https://nacl.cr.yp.to/) for its encryption and authentication.

 ![tox](https://raw.github.com/TokTok/toxcore/master/other/tox.png)

-## V

-[VeraCrypt](https://veracrypt.codeplex.com/) is an open-source utility used for on-the-fly encryption (OTFE).
-It can create a virtual encrypted disk within a file or encrypt a partition or the entire storage device with pre-boot authentication.